Local and Global Heights on Weighted Projective Varieties: Weighted heights

 \proof The proof is essentially similar to the proof of \cref{GWHM}.
-The part (i) is obvious by definition.
-Using the part (v) of \cref{WLWHM}, one may conclude the part (ii).
-The parts (iii) and (iv) are respectively consequences of the parts (ii) and (iii) of \cref{WLWHM}.
-The last part comes by the \cref{wlwh2} in \cref{wex1}.
+The part (i) is obvious by definitions.
+One may conclude part (ii) using (iii) of \cref{WLWHM} and the definitions.
+The part (iii) comes from (i) of \cref{WLWHM}, and (iv) is a consequence of (ii) of \cref{WLWHM}.
+The part (v) comes by (vii) of \cref{WLWHM}, and (vi) is a result of (iii) of \cref{WLWHM}.